Maryland edges No. 24 Purdue to post first Big Ten home win, boost NCAA tournament hopes

+From there, Maryland’s defense needed to hold firm for just 3.3 seconds to seal the win.
+Purdue star Trevion Williams grabbed a long inbound pass near midcourt but was called for a double dribble, giving the Terrapins a 61-60 victory and their first Big Ten home win of the season.

+“I think we always answer when our back’s against the wall,” senior guard Darryl Morsell said.
+“We knew we had to get stops in order to win.
+We locked in when it mattered, got the stops necessary.
+We all made some big shots.”

 Maryland’s pair of junior guards — Ayala and Aaron Wiggins — fueled the Terps with poise and sharp shooting down the stretch, leading Maryland to an important win in its push for a spot in the NCAA tournament.
 Wiggins finished with 18 points, and Ayala scored 16.
-Both hit three shots from deep during the second half as Maryland (10-8, 4-7) pushed past Purdue (12-7, 7-5).
+Both hit three shots from three-point range during the second half as Maryland (10-8, 4-7) pushed past Purdue (12-7, 7-5).

-Senior guard Darryl Morsell, the Terps’ defensive leader who hadn’t made a shot from deep all evening, nailed a three-pointer with 1:33 left, cutting Purdue’s lead to 60-58.
+Morsell, the Terps’ defensive leader who hadn’t made a shot from deep all evening, nailed a three-pointer with 1:33 left, cutting Purdue’s lead to 60-58.
 Maryland forced the Boilermakers into a missed three on the next possession, and Wiggins grabbed the critical rebound.
-Ayala was fouled on the Terps’ ensuing possession, but he made only one of two free throws, cutting Purdue’s lead to one.
-But Maryland’s defense again came up with a stop, and Ayala’s free throws put the Terps ahead.
+Ayala was fouled on the Terps’ ensuing possession, but he made only one of two free throws, trimming Purdue’s advantage to one.
+But Maryland’s defense again came up with a stop, and Ayala’s free throws put the Terps ahead for good.

+“I thought Darryl was terrific all night — defensively, his leadership,” Turgeon said.
+“He was just not going to let us lose.”

 The Terps struggled from three-point range in the first half, but Ayala and Wiggins generated a burst of scoring from behind the arc in the second.
 With 15 minutes to go and Maryland trailing by six, they combined to hit five shots from deep in about six minutes, putting the Terps ahead for the first time since early in the game.

+“Once we got going,” Wiggins said, “there was nothing that you could do to stop us.”

-Purdue responded with a burst of scoring late in the second half.
+Purdue responded with a burst of its own.
 With Maryland forward Galin Smith on the bench with four fouls, Purdue attacked the Terps inside and climbed to a seven-point lead.
 Ayala hit another three-pointer with 3:26 left to get the Terps back within 56-52.

 Williams dominated Maryland in the paint, scoring 23 points and grabbing 11 rebounds.
 The Terps could do little to compete with the Boilermakers on the glass; Purdue won the rebounding battle 33-24.